commercetools/sphere-node-sdk/docs/CLIENT.md

 > Note that not all services support the common (CRUD) verbs, it depends on the resource endpoint itself.
 Please refer to the [HTTP API Documentation](http://dev.sphere.io/).

 ### Types of requests
-Requests to the HTTP API are obviously asynchronous and they all return a [`Q` promise](https://github.com/kriskowal/q).
+Requests to the HTTP API are obviously asynchronous and they all return a [`Bluebird` promise](https://github.com/petkaantonov/bluebird).

 ```coffeescript
 client = new SphereClient {...}